Eastern Bengal Railway: Successors

 The portion of the system which fell within the boundary of erstwhile East Pakistan was named as Eastern Bengal Railway.
-On 1 February 1961, Eastern Bengal Railway was renamed as Pakistan Railway and in 1962 it became Pakistan Eastern Railway.
-With the emergence of Bangladesh, it became Bangladesh Railway.
+On 1 February 1961, the Eastern Bengal Railway was renamed as the Pakistan Railway and in 1962 it became the Pakistan Eastern Railway.
+With the emergence of Bangladesh, it became the Bangladesh Railway.

 Lines

-The first line of Eastern Bengal Railway was from Calcutta to Kushtia in 1862 (presently covered by Sealdah–Ranaghat line, Ranaghat–Gede line and Chilahati–Parbatipur–Santahar–Darshana line).
-It was decided in 1865 to extend the line to Goalundo Ghat.
+The first line of Eastern Bengal Railway was constructed from Sealdah (Calcutta) to Kushtia (now in Bangladesh) in 1862 (presently covered by Sealdah–Ranaghat–Gede line of West Bengal and Chilahati–Parbatipur–Santahar–Darshana line of Bangladesh).
+It was decided in 1865 to extend the line to Goalundo Ghat (now in Bangladesh).
 The extension opened on 31 December 1870.
-By 1902, it was extended north to as far as Dhubri in Assam.
+By 1902, it was extended north to as far as Dhubri (now in Assam).

-The Eastern Bengal Railway, which operated east of the Hooghly, was linked with the East Indian Railway, which operated west of the river, when Jubilee Bridge, linking Bandel and Naihati, was opened in 1887.
-The Calcutta Chord Railway constructed the line from Dum Dum to Dankuni over the Willingdon Bridge in 1932.
+The Eastern Bengal Railway, which operated east of the Hooghly River, was linked with the East Indian Railway, which operated west of the river, when Jubilee Bridge, linking Bandel of East Indian Railway and Naihati of Eastern Bengal Railway, was opened in 1887.
+The Calcutta Chord Railway constructed the line from Dum Dum of Eastern Bengal Railway to Dankuni of East Indian Railway over the Willingdon Bridge in 1932.
 The bridge was later renamed Vivekananda Setu.

 Hindrance to free flow of water

 In many parts of riverine eastern Bengal, with long stretches of low lands, the railways had to be built on embankments which hindered the free flow of water.
-In a brief case study of Eastern Bengal Railway it has been revealed that the water regime of the Rajshahi Division of present Bangladesh was destabilized by the way railway exposed itself to the Chalan Beel.
+In a brief case study of Eastern Bengal Railway it has been revealed that the water regime of the Rajshahi Division of present Bangladesh was destabilized by the way the railway exposed itself to the Chalan Beel.
 From the beginning of the twentieth century the beel (pond or wetland) began to be bounded by the Calcutta–Siliguri main line on the west and by the Santahar–Bogra line on the north.
-These lines affected feeding of the beel.
+These lines affected the feeding of the beel.
 Its drainage was affected by the Sirajganj branch line in the south-east.